Tips On Drinking More Water

 When You Might Need Medical Attention

-If you are experiencing severe symptoms of de-hydration (unconsciousness, delirium, confusion, extreme thirst) then you'll need immediate medical attention.
+If you are experiencing severe symptoms of dehydration (unconsciousness, delirium, confusion, extreme thirst) then you'll need immediate medical attention.
+Your doctors will need to put you on a saline drip to get fluid into your body as soon as possible.

-You may also need to seek medical attention if you find that you are unable to quench your thirst or you're going to the bathroom more frequently because that may be a sign of diabetes or other illness and you'll need to get tested.
+You may also need to seek medical attention if you find that you are unable to quench your thirst or you're going to the bathroom more frequently.
+Both of these symptoms may be a sign of diabetes or other illnesses such sunstroke and other nasty problems and you'll need to get looked at by a doctor as soon as possible.